-Brands can also employ automation and AI so that answer bots enable a quick average time to first response and an ideal resolution time.
+Brands can also employ automation and AI so that QuickSearch Bots enable a quick average time to first response and an ideal resolution time.
 In a time when customers demand quick answers and personalized experiences, messenger apps enable both while saving organizations money.

 Helpshift and Messenger Apps

 Building mobile messaging right into your app emulates a messenger app and helps you retain users who prefer to communicate this way.
-Helpshift’s in-app messaging technology allows you to provide on-demand customer support right from within your mobile experience, with native experiences for iOS and Android, mobile-optimized search features, offline FAQs, and proactive support via in-app push notifications.
+Helpshift’s in-app messaging technology allows you to provide on-demand customer support right from within your mobile experience, with native experiences for iOS and Android, mobile-optimized search features, and offline FAQs.

 Helpshift’s SDK also collects metadata to give you the context you need to resolve issues faster.
 For instance, Helpshift’s SDK collects information such as app version, user profile attributes, and user location.